esther-lyondelsordo/Interview-Questions/README.md

 # FYR
-My response to an interniew question in Python pseudocode
+My response to an interview question in Python pseudocode